MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Response diagnostics and query metrics

-Spring Data Cosmos DB SDK supports response diagnostics string and query metrics since version 2.
+Spring Data Azure Cosmos DB SDK supports response diagnostics string and query metrics since version 2.

 To enable query metrics, set the `queryMetricsEnabled` flag to **true** in the `application.properties` file.
 Then, follow the process described in the previous section to extend the `ResponseDiagnosticsProcessor` interface and implement the `processResponseDiagnostics` method to log the diagnostics information.
 Finally, pass an instance of your implementation to the `CosmosDbConfig.setResponseDiagnosticsProcessor` method.
 The following code shows an example implementation.

 ### Pagination and sorting

-The Spring Data Cosmos DB SDK supports Spring Data paging and sorting.
+The Spring Data Azure Cosmos DB SDK supports Spring Data paging and sorting.
 For more information, see [Special parameter handling](https://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.special-parameters) in the Spring documentation.

 Based on the available request units (RUs) on the database account, Cosmos DB can return documents less than or equal to the requested size.
 For more information, see [Request Units in Azure Cosmos DB](/azure/cosmos-db/request-units).